WASasquatch/humhub-modules-custom-pages/install.md

 ### Updating

-- If you are updating from 0.1.2 please run `php path/to/protected/yiic migrate new --module=core`
+- If you are updating from 0.1.2 please run `php path/to/protected/yiic migrate new --module=custom_pages`